ahmadajmi/CSS-Grid-Layout/README.md

 ## Grid Layout Module vs Flexbox

-Since many of us have used flexbox before, one question would come to mind to say: When can I user flexbox and when can I use the Grid Module?
+Since many of us have used Flexbox before, one question would come to mind to say: When can I user Flexbox and when can I use the Grid Module?

 There are a pretty good answers I read about the difference, one from [Tab Atkins], and the other one from [Rachel Andrew], which I find pretty useful.